Tuning the Voices at the Stadtgalerie Saarbrücken, 2016

 Following the success of the Singing Machine

 I started on four similar machines.
-The voices have smaller blowers than the Singing Machine and at present there are no air pressure regulators - they seem to manage quite well without them.
+The voices have smaller blowers than the Singing Machine and at present there are no air pressure regulators - the pressure is regulated by adjustable leaks.

 The music data is stored in a computer.
 It sends the pitch and vowel instructions, via an I2C network, to 12 microprocessors, 3 for each Voice. that control their motors, blowers and valves.
 The Voices can be spread out along a 25 meter cable - maybe longer, I haven't tried.